 - Section 12.2 Holiday Pay.
-A. Employees covered by this Agreement who are assigned to shift work (Operations Division employees) shall receive eight (8) additional hours of base hourly salary (including longevity) as listed and established in Appendix B of this Agreement for each holiday listed above regardless of whether such employee is scheduled to work that holiday or not. - B. Employees covered by this Agreement whose regular assignment is contiguous with regular business hours (Criminal Investigation Services and the Training Officer), for each such holiday, when not worked, an eligible employee shall receive eight (8) hours pay at his/her regular straight time hourly rate.
-For each hour worked on a holiday, except as provided below, an employee shall receive the equivalent of his/her hourly rate plus the holiday pay for which he/she may otherwise be eligible for the first eight (8) hours, and one and one-half (1 1/2) times his/her regular hourly rate for hours worked in excess of eight (8) hours. - C. This section shall only be applicable to employees in the following designated assignments: CIS supervisor, case management supervisor, training officer, and police officers assigned to the Criminal Investigation Services (excluding the investigator assigned to ITF or its successor).
-Employees in such designated assignments may, at their option, elect to work on any or all of the following holidays: Spring Day, Veterans Day, Independence Day (beginning in July, 1989).
-If an employee elects to work on one of said holidays pursuant to this provision, then holiday pay will, at the employee's option, be in the form of eight (8) hours pay at employee's straight time hourly rate or eight (8) hours of compensatory time off which may be taken at such times as are approved by the Chief of Police or his/her designee in order to provide for the effective operation of the Department. - Section 12.3 Birthday.
+A. 12-Hour Shift.
+Employees covered by this Agreement who are assigned to 12-hour shifts shall receive twelve (12) additional hours of base hourly salary (including longevity) as listed and established in Appendix B of this Agreement for each holiday listed above regardless of whether such employee is scheduled to work that holiday or not. - B. Non-12-Hour Shift.
+Holiday scheduling and pay for employees covered by this Agreement who are not assigned to 12-hour shifts shall be as follows.
+For each holiday not worked, an eligible employee shall receive pay at the regular straight time hourly rate for the amount of hours equivalent to the employee's normal workday.
+For each hour worked on a holiday, except as provided below, an employee shall receive the equivalent of the employee's hourly rate plus the holiday pay for which the employee may otherwise be eligible for the amount of hours equal to the employee's normal workday, and one and one-half (1 1/2) times the employee's regular hourly rate for hours worked in excess of the employee's normal workday. - C. Option to Work on Holidays.
+This section shall only be applicable to employees in the following designated assignments: CIS Sergeant, and police officers assigned to the Criminal Investigation Section (excluding the investigator assigned to TFX or its successor).
+Employees in such designated assignments may, at their option, elect to work on any or all of the following holidays: Spring Day, Veterans Day, Independence Day.
+If an employee elects to work on one of said holidays pursuant to this provision, then holiday pay will, at the employee's option, be in the form of pay at the employee's straight time hourly rate for the amount of hours equivalent to the employee's normal workday or an equivalent amount of hours of compensatory time off which may be taken at such times as are approved by the Chief of Police or the Chief's designee in order to provide for the effective operation of the Department.

+Section 12.3 Birthday.
 Employees covered by this Agreement shall be allowed a day off with pay in commemoration of their birthday.
 This day off must be taken on the actual date of birth, unless said day is on the employee's normally scheduled day off, or the needs of the Department are such that said absence would impair the effectiveness or efficiency of the Department, in which event the employee will be allowed the day off of his/her choice within ten (10) days prior to or following the birthdate.